RobTillaart/MS5837/README.md

 ### Temperature and Pressure

 - **bool read(uint8_t bits = 8)** the actual reading of the sensor.
-The bits determines the oversampling factor, see table below.
+The bits determines the oversampling rate (OSR), see table below.
 Returns true upon success, false otherwise.
 The call will block for 3 to 40 milliseconds, depending upon number of bits.
 - **uint32_t lastRead()** returns the timestamp of the last call to read() in